Will0fD/Project-1-Lane-Lines-Michael-Kiiru/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![alt text][image8]

-The first image might be difficult to classify because ...
+The second image might be difficult to classify because of the rotation of the sign.
+The 3rd image has trees and vegetation in the background that may add complications, and the 2nd through the 4th all have watermarks as well.

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).